garyfleming/lets-begin/lets-begin.md

 Learning about...[^1]

 * Your users and what they're trying to achieve
-* constrains you'd face running the service (technology/legislative)
+* Constraints you'd face running the service (technology/legislative)
 * Underlying intent you've been asked to address
 * Opportunities to improve